rikosintie/Discovery/docs/appendix-daily-switch-backup.md

 ## 4. Verify and monitor

-One script, `ufw_check.sh`, covers both an ad-hoc interactive check and a scheduled audit trail — plain, it just prints UFW's current state; with `--log`, it also appends a timestamped, session-ID'd snapshot to `/var/log/ufw-check.log`.
+One script, `ufw_check.sh`, covers both an ad-hoc interactive check and a scheduled audit trail — without `--log`, it just prints UFW's current state; with `--log`, it also appends a timestamped, session-ID'd snapshot to
+`/var/log/ufw-check.log`.
 Create it the same way:

 ```bash